 Which Has the Hardest Exam?

 Which has the hardest exam, CMA, CPA, or CFA?
-If we go off of pass rates, CMA and CFA would be the hardest exams.
-CFA pass rates have hovered around a 45% and CMA pass rates around 46%.
+CMA and CFA would be the hardest exams if we go off of pass rates.
+CFA pass rates have hovered around 40%, and CMA pass rates are around 46%.
 CPA pass rates are around 50%.

 However, another way to gauge difficulty is by looking at recommended study hours.

-8 out of 10 students who use Wiley CMA pass both parts of their CMA exam (almost double the global pass rate of 40%). .
+8 out of 10 students who use UWorld CMA Review pass both parts of their CMA exam (double the global pass rate of 40%).

 The CPA exam also comes in on the higher side with 550 hours (recommended hours per exam part vary).

-Both CFAs and CPAs stand to increase their income by getting dual certifications and getting their CMA.
+Both CFAs and CPAs stand to increase their income by getting dual certifications and earning their CMA.

 Wondering how much you can earn if you get your CPA?
 Be sure to visit our CPA Salary and Career Guide.